Sick-Carlito/Grid-Based-Framework/README.md

 The grid system was developed using CSS Flex-box properties.

-A preview page of The Odin Project website clone using the Grid Framework
+#### A preview page of The Odin Project website clone using the Grid Framework:

 #### [Original Website](https://www.theodinproject.com/)